- Bats Right, Throws Right

 Bill James ranks Hornsby as the third greatest second baseman of all time, behind both Joe Morgan and Eddie Collins.
 He is almost universally ranked as the top offensive second baseman, but some analysts and fans have argued that his poor defense drops him below the likes of Morgan, Collins or Nap Lajoie as the top all-around second baseman.

 Hornsby's son, Bill Hornsby, was a minor league outfielder.
+His brother, Everett Hornsby, pitched in the minors from 1906 to 1916.
 With Ronald Reagan playing Grover Cleveland Alexander, Frank Lovejoy played Hornsby in "The Grover Cleveland Alexander Story".
 His first Baseball Card appearance was in the 1916 E135 Collins-McCarthy set.

 "Son, when you pitch a strike Mr. Hornsby will let you know." - An umpire, in response to a rookie pitcher's complaint that some of his pitches had incorrectly been called as balls